Thank you for standing in her corner

 Our fourth annual beer and chocolate tasting benefit will feature a funky band, great Wisconsin breweries and local chocolatiers in addition to a photo booth by Beyond the Booth, games, and door prizes.
 Money raised from this event helped strengthen the programs and services at the Goodman Community Center.
 Eating good chocolate, drinking good beer and listening to good music never did so much good!

-This event features 3 oz. pours, a commemorative pint glass and brochure and many bites of delicious chocolate.
+This event provides a commemorative pint glass, brochure, great beer and many bites of delicious chocolate.
+Tickets are $47.

 Today we learned Dane County District Attorney Ismael Ozanne's office came out with its report announcing that Officer Matt Kenny will not face criminal charges in the March 6 shooting of 19-year-old Tony Robinson on Madison's east side.